21 New Things to Try in Bed in 2023 (Hot Sex Ideas For Couples!)

 Couple Cuddling and Talking Dirty in Bed

 If you're not used to talking dirty, you might be afraid of sounding ridiculous.
+Hot tip: Don’t use porn as an example, as it can be VERY cheesy, and you.

-Indeed, saying "Give it to me!" or "You're a bad girl!" might provoke giggles instead of moans, if you say them half-heartedly.
+Saying "Give it to me!" or "You're a bad girl!" might provoke giggles instead of moans, if you say them half-heartedly.

 Don't be afraid to tell your partner what you want to do to him/her or what you want him/her to do to you.